robo-ai/roboai-python-cli/README.md

 ##### Checking a deployed bot logs #####

-Sometimes it's useful to have a peak in the logs, for that you need to execute:
+Sometimes it's useful to have a look into the logs, for that you need to execute:

 ```
 roboai logs [language-code]